mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

   </p>
 </blockquote>

 In high-latency or real-time scenarios, this feedback loop can degrade application responsiveness.
-This often addressed by disabling either Nagle’s Algorithm (`TCP_NODELAY`) or Delayed ACK where possible (`TCP_QUICKACK`) to prevent the two mechanisms from interfering with each other and causing undesirable delay.
+This is often addressed by disabling either Nagle’s Algorithm (`TCP_NODELAY`) or Delayed ACK where possible (`TCP_QUICKACK`) to prevent the two mechanisms from interfering with each other and causing undesirable delay.

 <figure class="image-figure">
   <img src="/assets/images/posts/tcp-nagle-algorithm/tcp-with-nagle-algorithm-and-delayed-ack.png" alt="TCP with Nagle's Algorithm and Delayed ACK">